Return of Financial Aid Policy

-Federal Title IV financial aid is returned in the order mandated by the U.S. Department of Education.
+Federal Title IV financial aid is canceled and returned to the federal government in an order mandated by the U.S. Department of Education.
 No program can receive a refund if the student did not receive aid from that program.
 Funds must be returned within 45 days after the date of withdrawal determination.
 Return of funds required by the student for unearned aid is returned (repaid) in accordance to the terms of the loan on the promissory note.
 The order is as follows based on aid offered at Drexel University:

 - Unsubsidized Direct Stafford Loan